North Korea–Russia relations: Under Boris Yeltsin

+Under Vladimir Putin

-Vladimir Putin's elevation to prime minister in August 1999 and then president in March had critical significance for Pyongyang, which attributed its previous grievances to Yeltsin's government.
-Kim Jong-il's references to Putin were to the effect that at last Russia had a leader "with whom to do business."
+Vladimir Putin's elevation to prime minister in August 1999 and then president in March 2000 had critical significance for Pyongyang, which attributed its previous grievances to Yeltsin's government.
+Kim Jong Il's references to Putin were to the effect that at last Russia had a leader "with whom to do business."
 However, intensive diplomatic work had to precede a historical breakthrough in Russia–DPRK relations.
 These efforts began to bear fruit in late 1998, and by March 1999, it became possible to agree completely on the text and the initial Treaty on Friendship, Good-Neighborly Relations and Cooperation.
 It was signed in February 2000, after Yeltsin left the political arena.

 Starting in April 2000, covert preparations for a visit by President Putin to Pyongyang began.
-The first summit meeting in the history of Russian-Korean relations took place in July 2000 when a Joint Declaration was signed, the first international document signed by Kim Jong-il as leader of the DPRK.
+The first summit meeting in the history of Russian-Korean relations took place in July 2000 when a Joint Declaration was signed, the first international document signed by Kim Jong Il as General Secretary of the Workers' Party of Korea.

-In April 2002, a delegation from the DPRK's Main Department for Atomic Energy, headed by its Chief Lee Choi Saeng, visited Moscow, as well as a delegation from the Academy of Sciences, headed by its Vice-president Kang Dong Kyun, who afterwards visited Novosibirsk.

-In 2006 Russia supported United Nations Security Council Resolution 1695 in July, condemning the 2006 North Korean missile test.

-In April 2009 Russian Foreign Minister Sergey Lavrov visited North Korea and signed a plan with Mun Jae-chol, acting chairman of the Korean Committee for Cultural Relations with Foreign Countries on 2009–2010 of cultural and scientific exchange.
+In April 2009, Russian Foreign Minister Sergey Lavrov visited North Korea and signed a plan with Mun Jae-chol, acting chairman of the Korean Committee for Cultural Relations with Foreign Countries on 2009–2010 of cultural and scientific exchange.

-After the North Korean nuclear test on 25 May 2009, North Korea's relations with China and Russia changed.
-Russia, fearing that North Korea's success could lead to a nuclear war, joined China, France, Japan, South Korea, United Kingdom and the United States in starting a resolution that could include new sanctions.
-The Russian news agencies were outraged when North Korea threatened to attack neighboring South Korea after it joined a U.S. led plan to check vessels suspected of carrying equipment for weapons of mass destruction.
-Another concern was that the nuclear test can be a threat to the security of Russia's far east regions which border North Korea.
-South Korean president Lee Myung-bak had a phone conversation with Russian president Dmitry Medvedev, where Medvedev told him that Russia would work with Seoul on a new U.N.
-Security Council resolution and to revive international talks on the North Korean nuclear issue.